SpinQ: Compilation strategies for scalable spin-qubit architectures: Spin qubits as a scalable platform

-However, the sample space of these proposals is sparse and lacks a detailed description of hardware constraints.
-In combination with a lack of available devices for testing, leads to a lack of a proper evaluation tool capable of benchmarking various quantum algorithms.
-Therefore, mapping techniques have not been studied as much as other qubit technologies such as superconducting and ion traps.
-It also remains unclear whether existing techniques could be applicable.
-Then, even if such techniques are realized they could be incompatible with existing quantum compilation frameworks made for other qubit technologies.
+However, mapping techniques are not studied as much as other qubit technologies such as superconducting and ion traps.
+In addition, the sample space of architectural proposals is sparse and lacks a detailed description of hardware constraints \cite{boter2021spider,hill2015surface,veldhorst2017silicon}.
+In combination with the lack of available devices for testing leads to a lack of a proper evaluation tool capable of benchmarking various quantum algorithms.
+Therefore, it also remains unclear whether existing techniques could be applicable.
+Then, even if such techniques are realized they could be incompatible with existing quantum compilation tools made for other qubit technologies.
 This could be due to completely different development requirements imposed by the particular spin-qubit constraints and their scalability prospects.
 In other words, a dedicated compilation framework for spin-qubit architectures with a focus on scalability is still missing.
-All these obstacles make it difficult to evaluate and compare various architectural proposals under relevant application categories.
+All these obstacles make it difficult to fully explore the possibilities and compare various architectural proposals under relevant application categories.